 It was started unintentionally, but led to the death of 16 citizens, the destruction of 2,400 homes, and $27 million in damage.
 On October 25, 2003, a lost hunter in the Cleveland National Forest in California started a small blaze he hoped would serve as a signal fire to rescuers.
 Fueled by low humidity and the dry, whipping Santa Ana winds, what began as a small signal fire intensified into the largest single fire in California's recorded history.
 What is now remembered as the infamous Cedar Fire injured 113 individuals, consumed more than 22 commercial buildings, and destroyed 280,000 acres, almost 30,000 of which were within the city limits of San Diego.

-If your city, county, township, or village is located in a high-risk wildfire region, share these prevention and safety tips with your citizens on a regular basis.
+If your city, county, township, or village is in a high-risk wildfire region, share these wildfire preparedness, prevention and safety tips with your citizens on a regular basis.
 If a wildfire does impact your community, follow our emergency communication tips below.

 Citizen Wildfire Prevention Tips

 - Never leave a fire unattended.
 Be sure any fire you created is out completely before sleeping or leaving a campsite.